lepeli/discord-bot-best-practices/README.md

 command is executed, but private messages are a good alternative.
 6. **Have an `info` command**.
 It should provide information about the bot such as what framework it is using and the used version, `help` commands and, most importantly, who made it.
-Be sure to have it triggered in a unique way (see 2.) so one command doesn't trigger multiple bots.

 If you have an idea for an addition or change to this document, please make a pull request and we can discuss it.